 Treatment Options

 Burnout is best managed through talking with others, making time to relax, or by addressing the conflict within you.
-With depression, psychotherapy and medication management is typically recommended due to the heavy impact depression can have on someone’s life.
+With depression, psychotherapy, and medication management is typically recommended due to the heavy impact depression can have on someone’s life.

 Can Burnout Lead to Depression?

-Unexamined burnout may certainly lead to depression if left unresolved.1,2 Burnout is an emotionally and physically exhaustive state that can mirror depressive symptoms like fatigue and general unwellness.5 Burnout and depression do have a relationship.
+Unexamined burnout may certainly lead to depression if left unresolved.1,2 Burnout is an emotionally and physically exhausted state that can mirror depressive symptoms like fatigue and general unwellness.5 Burnout and depression do have a relationship.
 They are linked by the experience of stress due to lack of control over one’s environment.5

 Burnout is feeling emotionally/physically exhausted as well as out of control primarily due to what’s happening at work.
 Depression is feeling emotionally/physically exhausted as well as out of control primarily due to what’s happening in one’s life.
 If a person is feeling burnout due to work stress, that can bleed into depression impacting all settings.
 This is true because our work identities comprise a huge percentage not only of our personal identities but also of our personal self-worth.
 What impacts one setting can impact the other if proper supports are not put in place. – Dr. Jacquelyn Rabouin, MFT, PhD, Psychotherapist at UC Santa Cruz

 There are many ways one can address burnout and manage their symptoms of depression.
-Self care, therapy, medication, meditation, exercise and taking a break are all positive ways to cope with symptoms.
+Self-care, therapy, medication, meditation, exercise, and taking a break are all positive ways to cope with symptoms.
 For burnout specifically, having an outlet or an activity planned for after work may help you to balance out where you are putting all of your energy.

-When to Seek Professional Help
+When to Seek Professional Help Depression vs. Burnout

 It is a good time to seek professional help if you are feeling mentally exhausted for any reason.
 It is important to work with a professional who can give you a proper diagnosis or see a doctor who can rule out serious medical conditions.

-Experiencing any thoughts about self-harm, death, or suicide is a big warning that you or your loved one needs more support than they currently have.
+Experiencing any thoughts about self-harm, death, or suicidal ideation is a big warning that you or your loved one needs more support than they currently have.
 For those in the helping field, there is an increased risk of suicide due to professional burnout and working a high-stakes career that involve end-of-life situations.6

-Some reputable resources to help with suicidal thoughts include:
+Reputable resources to help with suicidal thoughts include:

 - Calling 1-800-273-TALK(8255) to reach the National Suicide Prevention Lifeline (Lifeline)